gruntjs/grunt-docs/Frequently-Asked-Questions.md

 For general installation instructions, please read the [[Getting Started]] guide.
 If you need more specific information after having read that, read the comprehensive [[Installing grunt]] guide.

 ## When will I be able to use in-development feature 'X'?
-Installing both published and unpublished development versions of grunt is covered in the [[Installing grunt]] guide.
+Installing both published and unpublished development versions of Grunt is covered in the [[Installing grunt]] guide.

 <a name="faq-windows"></a>
-## Does grunt work on Windows?
+## Does Grunt work on Windows?
 Grunt works fine on Windows, because [Node.js](http://nodejs.org/) and [npm](http://npmjs.org/) both work fine on Windows.
 Usually the problematic part is [Cygwin](http://www.cygwin.com/), because it bundles an outdated version of Node.js.

 The best way to avoid this issue is to use the [msysGit installer](http://msysgit.github.com/) to install the `git` binary and the [Node.js installer](http://nodejs.org/#download) to install the `node` and `npm` binaries, and to use the built-in [Windows command prompt](http://www.cs.princeton.edu/courses/archive/spr05/cos126/cmd-prompt.html) or [PowerShell](http://support.microsoft.com/kb/968929) instead of Cygwin.